braddmg/GenFlow/README.md

  ```
 In this example:

--g specifies the file containing the accession numbers of the reference genomes.
+-g specifies the file containing the accession numbers of the reference genomes. <br>
--f specifies the FASTA files for the analysis.
+-f specifies the FASTA files for the analysis. <br>
--t specifies the number of threads to use (recommended 8).
+-t specifies the number of threads to use (recommended 8). <br>
 -G and -F specify the geometric and functional index values for core gene selection.
-Here we selected 0.8 but it is also the default value for both options.
+Here we selected 0.8 but it is also the default value for both options. <br>

 ## Results
 Once the analysis completes, you will find the results in a newly created results/ directory.
 This folder contains:

-Phylogenomic Tree: The output of the phylogenomic analysis.
+Phylogenomic Tree: The output of the phylogenomic analysis. <br>
-pyANI Results: The results of the Average Nucleotide Identity (ANI) analysis.
+pyANI Results: The results of the Average Nucleotide Identity (ANI) analysis. <br>
-The analysis process will culminate in a message indicating that your phylogenomic plots and ANI results are ready.
+The analysis process will culminate in a message indicating that your phylogenomic plots and ANI results are ready. <br>

 ## Logs Folder
 The `logs` folder contains log files generated during the execution of the GenFlow pipeline.
 These files are crucial for troubleshooting and understanding the workflow's performance.